Merkoba/Hue/configuration.md

 "settings_default_show_link_previews"
 >Whether links get a preview on the chat area by default.

-"settings_default_accept_commands_from"
->List of usernames to accept commands from that are sent by whispers.

 "settings_default_autoscroll_amount"
 >How many pixels to autoscroll the chat on each step.